Health Informatics Ranks in Top 20

 USF’s Master of Science in Health Informatics program ranks as one of the top in the nation, according to college-ranking site Value Colleges.

 The Master of Science in Health Informatics is a rigorous program at the intersection of biomedical science, analytics, and clinical practice.
 Students gain a broad knowledge of the rapidly evolving health care landscape and deep understanding of healthcare data.

-A Health Data Analytics track is available for students who want advanced training in machine learning, natural language processing, nonlinear signal processing, bioinformatics, and advanced statistical methods.
-For clinicians and healthcare executives, the Clinical Informatics track offers opportunities for training in clinical research informatics, the role of informatics in healthcare cost control, and global health informatics.
-All students may explore opportunities in public health informatics, research methods, and advanced nursing informatics.
+Courses relevant to Health Data Analytics include advanced methods in analytics, machine learning, natural language processing, nonlinear signal processing, bioinformatics, and advanced statistical modeling.
+Courses related to Clinical Informatics include: clinical informatics, the role of informatics in healthcare cost control, consumer health informatics and global health informatics.
+Students may also explore opportunities in digital health entrepreneurship, public health informatics, and, for those with nursing or medical backgrounds, clinical leadership and nursing informatics.

 Monday–Friday 8:30 a.m. – 5 p.m.